NoesisLabs/MultiPoolMiner/README.txt

 -region [Europe/US/Asia]
 	Choose your region or the region closest to you.

--poolname [miningpoolhub,miningpoolhubcoins,zpool,hashrefinery,nicehash,ahashpool]
+-poolname [miningpoolhub,miningpoolhubcoins,zpool,hashrefinery,nicehash,ahashpool,blazepool,blockmasters,zergpool,yiimp]
 	The following pools are currently supported:
 	## MiningPoolHub https://miningpoolhub.com/
 	        The 'miningpoolhub' parameter uses the 17xxx ports therefore allows the pool to decide on which coin is mined of a specific algorithm, while 'miningpoolhubcoins' allows for MultiPoolMiner to calculate and determine what is mined from all of the available coins (20xxx ports).
 Usage of the 'miningpoolhub' parameter is recommended as the pool have internal rules against switching before a block is found therefore prevents its users losing shares submitted due to early switching.
 A registered account is required when mining on MiningPoolHub (username must be provided using the -username command, see below).
 	## Zpool http://www.zpool.ca/ (Bitcoin address must be provided using the -wallet command, see below)
 	## Hash Refinery http://pool.hashrefinery.com (Bitcoin address must be provided using the -wallet command, see below)
 	## Nicehash https://www.nicehash.com/ (Bitcoin address must be provided using the -wallet command, see below)
 	## Ahashpool https://www.ahashpool.com/ (Bitcoin address must be provided using the -wallet command, see below)
-	## Upcoming pool support for: BlockMunch (http://www.blockmunch.club/) | ItalYiiMP (http://www.italyiimp.com/)
+	## BlockMasters http://blockmasters.co/ (Bitcoin address must be provided using the -wallet command, see below)
+	## YiiMP http://www.yiimp.eu/ (Bitcoin address must be provided using the -wallet command, see below)
+	## Blazepool http://www.blazepool.com/ (Bitcoin address must be provided using the -wallet command, see below)
+	## Zergpool http://www.zergpool.com/ (Bitcoin address must be provided using the -wallet command, see below)

 	IMPORTANT: The specified pool here will be used as default (preferred) but this does not rule out other pools to be included.
 Selecting multiple pools is allowed and will be used on a failover basis OR if first specified pool does not support that algorithm/coin.
 See the -algorithm command below for further details and example.